rowanc1/lecture-python-intro/lectures/cagan_ree.md

 The theory has been extended, criticized, and applied by John Cochrane {cite}`cochrane2023fiscal`.

-In another lecture {doc}`price level histories <inflation_history>`, we described some European hyperinflations that occurred in the wake of World War I.
+In another lecture [price level histories](inflation_history.md), we described some European hyperinflations that occurred in the wake of World War I.

 Elemental forces at work in the fiscal theory of the price level help to understand those episodes.